microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls when the debug view should open.
   "debug.openDebug": "openOnSessionStart",

-  // Automatically open the explorer view at the end of a debug session "debug.openExplorerOnEnd": false,
+  // Automatically open the explorer view at the end of a debug session.
+  "debug.openExplorerOnEnd": false,

   // Controls when the debug status bar should be visible.